Strategies for generating separable photon triplets in waveguides and ring resonators: Spectrally uncorrelated photon triplet states

 In a ``low-gain" regime, the quantum state resulting from this interaction takes the following form (see Appendix \ref{sec:quantum_state_both}) \cite{corona2011third, dot2012quantum, okoth2019seeded,dominguez2020third,banic2024quantum}:

-where $\varepsilon^2$ is the probability of generating a photon triplet per pump pulse, and
+where $|\varepsilon|^2$ is the probability of generating a photon triplet per pump pulse, and

-is a three-photon Fock state~\cite{rohde2007spectral}.
-The operator $a^\dagger_{F}(\omega_i)$ is a creation operator satisfying the standard bosonic commutation relations, $\omega_i$ are frequency variables, $\ket{\text{vac}}$ denotes the vacuum state, and $\Psi (\omega_1,\omega_2,\omega_3)$ represents the triphoton wavefunction, commonly known as the \textit{triphoton joint spectral amplitude} (JSA).
+is a three-photon state~\cite{rohde2007spectral}.
+The operator $a^\dagger_{F}(\omega_i)$ is a creation operator satisfying the standard bosonic commutation relations, $\omega_i$ are frequency variables, $\ket{\text{vac}}$ denotes the vacuum state, and $\Psi (\omega_1,\omega_2,\omega_3)$ represents the \textit{triphoton joint spectral amplitude} (JSA).
 The triphoton JSA is normalized according to

-and is our function of interest because it captures the spectral correlation properties of the generated photon triplets.
+and it is our function of interest because it captures the spectral correlation properties of the generated photon triplets.
 Its form is determined by the pump spectral distribution and the nonlinear medium dispersion characteristics (See Appendix \ref{sec:quantum_state_both}).